-- i.
-Integrate the SDGs and the Paris Agreement into economic and financial policies and practice; - ii.
-Scale up climate finance; - iii.
-Highlight and advocate the needs of Least Developed Countries and Small Island Developing States - iv.
-Establish Global Platforms that would enable to accelerate work on multiple fronts; - v.
-Strengthen partnerships with International Financial Institutions; and - vi.
+Integrate the SDGs and the Paris Agreement into economic and financial policies and practice; Scale up climate finance;

+Highlight and advocate the needs of Least Developed Countries and Small Island Developing States

+Establish Global Platforms that would enable to accelerate work on multiple fronts;

+Strengthen partnerships with International Financial Institutions; and

 Accelerate the work of the UN system on financing the 2030 Agenda and the SDGs.

+Throughout 2018-2019, some key results delivered through the Fund included:

-In 2019, as part of the Secretary-General's Strategy, the Fund also provided support to the operationalization of the Secretary-General's Task Force for Digital Financing of the SDGs, the implementation of the Invest4Climate Initiative, and to the climate finance workstream of the Secretary-General's Climate Action Summit.
+- UN-World Bank Strategic Partnerships Framework signed in May 2018, with a series of commitments around financing for SDGs and Paris Agreement, partnerships with private sector, and supporting action at the nexus of development, humanitarian action and peacebuilding. - Creation of the Global Investors for Sustainable Development Alliance in October 2019, which seeks to deliver concrete solutions to scale-up long-term finance and investment in sustainable development, convening 30 leaders from major financial institutions and corporations spanning all regions of the world. - Kick-start implementation of Integrated National Financing Frameworks at country level, with support for the first inter-agency pilot in Cabo Verde, development of the first INFF Roadmap, with the goal of encouraging Cabo Verde and other "pioneer" countries in implementing the INFFs. - Launch and operationalization of the Secretary-General's Task Force for Digital Financing of the SDGs - Implementation of the Invest4Climate Initiative, and to the climate finance workstream of the Secretary-General's Climate Action Summit.

-Activities in the Fund before and after COVID-19 in 2020

-This report captures results from activities financed by the Fund in 2020, in alignment with the agreed programme of work.
+• Launch of the project on "Financing Climate Futures - Rethinking Infrastructure", including a series of knowledge products and events aiming at driving more ambition in the sustainable and resilient infrastructure agenda.

+2020-2021: Advancing a response to COVID-19 aligned with financing for the 2030 Agenda

 In 2020, before the COVID-19 pandemic was declared, the Advisory Board agreed to specific activities in five areas:

-- i.
-Inputs and support to the Secretary-General and Deputy Secretary-General on key financing for development processes at both global and country levels - ii.
-Support the preparation of bankable projects in developing countries that would assist them in implementing their Nationally Determined Contributions (NDCs) for impactful investments by Global Investors for Sustainable Development (GISD) Alliance members and others - iii.
+- 1. Inputs and support to the Secretary-General and Deputy Secretary-General on key financing for development processes at both global and country levels - Support the preparation of bankable projects in developing countries that would assist them in implementing their Nationally Determined Contributions (NDCs) for impactful investments by Global Investors for Sustainable Development (GISD) Alliance members and others - 3.
 Development of a biodiversity, conservation finance, and sustainable resource use strategy.
 This strategy will complement the Secretary-General's advocacy and strategic engagements in the "Nature Super Year 2020" and the development of a post-2020 biodiversity framework.
-It will focus on the drivers of change for multiple climate, environmental, and energy related Sustainable Development Goals (3, 7, 9, 11-15, 17) related to consumption and production, resource use, sustainable infrastructure. - iv.
-Support to scale up commitments on climate finance from the 2019 Climate Action Summit and in support of climate and environmental priorities of the Secretary-General for the period 2020. - v.
+It will focus on the drivers of change for multiple climate, environmental, and energy related Sustainable Development Goals (3, 7, 9, 11-15, 17) related to consumption and production, resource use, sustainable infrastructure. - 4.
+Support to scale up commitments on climate finance from the 2019 Climate Action Summit and in support of climate and environmental priorities of the Secretary-General for the period 2020. - 5.
 The Secretary-General's Task Force on Digital Financing of the SDGs

 With the onset of the COVID-19 pandemic, activities in Areas 2, 3, and 4 were adapted to a scenario in which events and travel were severely limited.
 This was done by the Steering Committee in consultation with the donors.
-This also included an extension of Fund activities through the first quarter of 2021, to enable the completion of 2020 plans.
-This report captures results through the completion of activities in 2021.